About Me

 • Rain gardens and bioretention areas

-• Edible forest and wetland gardens
+• Edible plants including native edible plants and forest gardens

 • Foraging for wild edible plants and mushrooms